 “I think [the proposed resolution] gives consistency and clarity” to the stakeholders interested in developing the property, Vice Mayor Shelli Freeland Eddie added.
 Any parties that would like to make a proposal about use of part of the 42 acres in the future “will know exactly who to reach out to.”

 Finally, Commissioner Liz Alpert said, “I am going to agree for all of the reasons that everybody already articulated.”

-Chapman made the motion to approve the resolution, and Alpert seconded it.
+Chapman made the motion to approve the formal drafting of a resolution for the board to consider at its May 1 meeting, and Alpert seconded it.

 Barwin pointed out in during a meeting with top county staff last week that the Sarasota Bayfront Planning Organization is expected to unveil its master proposal for the property no later than 18 months from now.